larvit/larvitamintercom/README.md

 	conStr	= 'amqp://user:password@192.168.0.1/',
 	intercom	= new Intercom(conStr);

-let	message	= 'Hello World', // This will be converted to a Buffer.
-Naturally this could also be a buffer to begin with.
+let	message	= {'hello': 'world'},
 	options	= {'que': 'senderQue'};

-intercom.send(options, message, function(err) {
+intercom.send(message, options, function(err) {
-	// When callback is invoked the message have been received by rabbit
+	// When callback is invoked the message have been acked by a receiver });
-	// THIS IS NOT IMPLEMENTED!!!
-});
 ```